IrinaOrias/Love-Data-Who-When-and-Where-Costa-Rica-Gets-Married/README.md

   The dominance of civil marriages may support decisions related to **civil registry capacity**, **policy updates**, or **public service outreach**.

 ---
+## Objective

+To analyze national marriage data from Costa Rica (2014–2021) to identify trends in age at marriage, geographic distribution, type of marriage (civil vs. religious), and seasonality.
+The goal is to extract actionable insights for stakeholders such as civil authorities, event planners, and researchers.

+---

+## Data Overview

+**Source:**
+Instituto Nacional de Estadística y Censos (INEC), Costa Rica LINK

+**Size:**
+191,562 marriage records from 2014 to 2021

+**Features:**
+Includes marriage details such as:

+- **Dates:** Year/month of processing, marriage, and declaration
+- **Marriage Type:** Civil or religious
+- **Couple Type & Gender:** For both spouses
+- **Age:** Exact age, age at marriage, and age range
+- **Nationality & Country:** Of both spouses
+- **Occupation:** Of both spouses
+- **Previous Marital Status:** Civil status and number of past marriages
+- **Geographic Info:** Province, canton, and district of residence and occupation
+- **Zone:** Urban or rural